barchart/events-client-js/USAGE_REPORTS.md

 * start (optional) - integer - The date and time of the first event to export.
 If provided, the value should be a millisecond-style [Unix time](https://en.wikipedia.org/wiki/Unix_time).
 * end (optional) - integer - The data and time of the last event to export.
 If provided, the value should be a millisecond-style [Unix time](https://en.wikipedia.org/wiki/Unix_time).

+The export job will complete within 15 minutes.
+If too many records exist within the timeframe you've provided (between the _start_ to _end_ parameters), the job will fail and you will need to narrow your timeframe.

 __Endpoint__

 https://events.aws.barchart.com/reports

 __Verb__

 Use an HTTP POST with this endpoint.
 The request body should be a "stringified" JSON document.
-Here is an example document.
+Here is an example document:

 	{
 		customer: 'BARCHART',